goauthentik/authentik/website/docs/installation/configuration.md

 Requires authentik 2021.12.1
 :::

-Enable the ability for users to change their Usernames, defaults to `true`.
+Enable the ability for users to change their Usernames, defaults to `false`.

 ### `AUTHENTIK_GDPR_COMPLIANCE`